sam7-5/dotNet5781_6859_2304/README.md

 bonus: we have implemented buses partly (ui +xml)

 software presentation:
-we you get into the software click on administration
+when you get into the software click on administration

 ![](img/1.PNG)